kexiZeroing/kexiZeroing.github.io/src/posts/mac-terminal.md

 Once you have recalled a command and want to edit it, you will have to move the cursor.
 You can use `Option + Left/Right Arrow` to move word by word.
 You can use `Ctrl + A` to jump to the beginning of the line and `Ctrl + E` to jump to the end. `Ctrl + U` will clear the entire current line. `Ctrl + W` delete the word before the cursor.
 And you can option-click with the mouse pointer on a character in the command line to move the cursor there.

+> Readline is a GNU library that gets a line from a user with editing.
+The bash shell is probably the most famous readline user (when you use `Ctrl+R` to search your history in bash, that feature actually comes from readline), but there are TONS of programs that use it – for example psql, irb, python3, etc.

 The configuration for the prompt is stored in the `PS1` environment variable.
 You can see the default value by `echo $PS1`.

 ## Escaping Characters